 U.S. Rep. Adam Schiff is nudging the L.A.
 County Metropolitan Transportation Authority to clarify what it’s doing to speed up the extension of Metro’s Crenshaw Line, which could become the most highly traveled light rail line in the country.

-In a letter to Phillip Washington, Metro’s CEO, Schiff called out the fact that the City of West Hollywood is the only one in Los Angeles County to formally engage Metro to accelerate the project, which is being funded partly by proceeds from a half-cent sales tax increase authorized by voters in November 2016.
-Schiff noted that West Hollywood “has
+In a letter to Phillip Washington, Metro’s CEO, Schiff called out the fact that the City of West Hollywood is the only one in Los Angeles County to formally engage Metro to accelerate the project, which is being funded partly

 In his letter, Schiff referred to an earlier letter from Washington to City Councilmember Lindsey Horvath that stated steps Metro was going to take to advance the Crenshaw Northern extension as a “shovel ready” project.
 Schiff asked that Metro provide his office with an update on its work to accelerate construction of the Crenshaw extension and a timeline for completing the steps authorizing by its board in September.